onethawt/idaplugins-list/README.md

 * [Hyara](https://www.hex-rays.com/contests/2018/index.shtml): A plugin to create pattern-matching rules.
 It helps creating rules for the YARA pattern-matching tool direcly in IDA.
 It includes a simple detection of relocatable bytes in x86 opcodes for improved matching.
 It also provides a checker feature for testing the rules on the loaded binary.

+* [ida-qscripts](https://github.com/0xeb/ida-qscripts): An IDA scripting productivity plugin.
+With this plugin, you will be able to easily write and test scripts using your favorite editor. `ida-qscripts` will automatically detect changes to your script or one of its dependencies and automatically reload them and re-execute your script.

+* [ida-cmake](https://github.com/0xeb/ida-cmake): This is not an IDA plugin but a CMake project generator for IDA plugins development.

+* [ida-climacros](https://github.com/0xeb/ida-climacros): `ida-climacros` is a productivity plugin that allows you to define macros that will be expanded when interfacing with IDA's command line interpreter (in the output window).

 * [IDA2SQL](https://github.com/zynamics/ida2sql-plugin-ida): As the name implies this plugin can be used to export information from IDA databases to SQL databases.
 This allows for further analysis of the collected data: statstical analysis, building graphs, finding similarities between programs, etc.

 * [IDA ARM](https://github.com/gdelugre/ida-arm-system-highlight): This script will give you the list of ARM system instructions used in your IDA database.
 This is useful for locating specific low-level pieces of code (setting up the MMU, caches, fault handlers, etc.).